anshbabbar15/BeatFantasy_DataAnalysis/README.md

    ```

 ## Answers
+What were the top 10 user teams in the match and what were their respective ranks?
 ![What were the top 10 user teams in the match and what were their respective ranks?](image.png)

 ![What was the average number of teams created by a user?](image-1.png)